the-artinet-project/cli/README.md

 # Symphony

-An interactive command-line interface for managing multi-agent systems.
+An interactive command-line interface that uses the Agent2Agent (A2A) & Model Context Protocols (MCP) to manage multi-agent systems.

-## Requirements

-- Node.js ≥ 22.0.0

 ## Installation